 You might first be asking why it’s suddenly emerged that the cloud is all the rage.
 The answer to that is it really comes down to timing.
 The idea of cloud computing has existed for many years; but it was only about five or six years ago that the technology and infrastructure were in a mature enough state to truly support complex applications that were web-based and hosted in the cloud.
 Prior to that, software like Facebook, Gmail and online trading systems were about as complex as you’d want to go.
 Today, however, that’s all changed.
-With new more powerful browsers, huge advancements in underlying software development tools and a proliferation of high-speed data centers; we now have the capability to do almost anything a desktop (or, thick-client) software solution can do.
+With new more powerful browsers, huge advancements in underlying software development tools and a proliferation of high-speed data centers; we now have the capability to do anything a desktop (or, thick-client) software solution can do.

 Well, maybe I have a bias, and you might feel differently – and I’d love to hear from you if you do – either way, here are my top advantages to cloud computing in construction project software.

 Advantage #1: You can access it from anywhere